programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

  - The account has to have administrative rights directly (root) or via e.g. "sudo bash".
  - Access can be granted by password or - preferred - by our public ssh key: https://www.programmfabrik.de/files/sshkey4096.txt .
- - Optional: The access may be restricted to our IP address (starting point), which we will gladly inform you of.
+ - Optional: The access may be restricted to our IP address.
+Starting point as DNS name: ***berlin.programmfabrik.de***
  - Optional: The port can be configured by the customer.
 The default is 22.
  - Optional: The access can be secured via a customer operated SSH proxy (also known as Jumphost).
  - Optional: Additionally, a customer operated OpenVPN server can be used.